- Accommodation on twin sharing

 - 90 days prior departure: Administrative fee US$ 150 per person.

 - 60-89 day's prior departure: US$ 250 or 25% of the land cost whichever is higher.

 - 45 days to 59 days prior departure: US$ 450 or 50% of the land cost whichever is higher.

 - 30 days to 44 days prior departure: US$ 600 or 75% of the land cost whichever is higher.

 Travel Protection Plan

 While we plan and do our best to make your trip smooth and seamless, there may be chances of unforeseen events and conditions such as illness, accident, inclement weather, and flight cancellation or missed connection or loss of baggage etc. that may cause interruption or delay or total cancellation of your trip putting your hard earned travel investment in jeopardy.
 It’s also possible that you may need medical assistance, emergency evacuation or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
-Highland Asia’s Tour cost does not cover any of these expenses or losses and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.
+Our trips do not cover any of these expenses or losses and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.